 Blankingship & Keith has handled hundreds of condemnation cases for decades.
-Mr. Blankingship has over 50 years experience; Paul Terpak almost 30 years; Giff Hampshire has handled eminent domain cases for 19 years both for Prince William County and for private landowners.
+Paul Terpak has over 30 years' experience; Giff Hampshire has handled eminent domain cases for 19 years both for Prince William County and for private landowners.
+Kevin DeTurris has worked in the field for 10 years.
 The following cases illustrate some of the trials handled by the firm.
 Note that all jury verdicts also receive statutory interest which increases the amount paid.

 VDOT v.
 Tysons Corner Hotel Co., LLC